talicopanda/friendly-guide-to-uoft-cs/README.md

 ### Hidden Gems
 Some of these may be useful and interesting!

 - **Minors:** A lot of students like to explore their interests with a Minor in a different area.
-CS overlaps quite a bit with a some Math and Stats requirements.
-Therefore, it is no surprise that most students end up doing a minor in Stats or Math.
+CS overlaps quite a bit with some Math and Stats requirements.
+Therefore, it is no surprise that most students end up doing a Minor in Stats or Math.
 - **CS Courses**:
-  - [CSC458: Computer Networking Systems](https://artsci.calendar.utoronto.ca/course/csc458h1): the general consensus of the people who took this course is that it is a must for any CS student and they wish they took it earlier on.
+  - [CSC458: Computer Networking Systems](https://artsci.calendar.utoronto.ca/course/csc458h1): The general consensus of the people who took this course is that it is a must for any CS student and they wish they took it earlier.
-- **Engineering Courses**: As a CS/FAS student you may also take some Engineering courses (check with your registrar for any registrictions that might impose).
+- **Engineering Courses**: As a CS/FAS student, you may also take some Engineering courses (check with your registrar for any restrictions).
 You may also have engineering courses count towards your CS degree, just make sure you notify/ask [Computer Science Undergrad](mailto:cs.undergrad@utoronto.ca).
 Refer to the [Engineering Calendar](https://undergrad.engineering.utoronto.ca/academics-registration/academic-calendar/) for a list of all possible courses.
 A few notable courses:
   - ECE568: Cyber Security
   - ECE419: Distributed Systems
   - ECE344: Operating Systems